+In a tremendously successful collaboration with Dr. Anne B. Mason (Biochemistry) we have engaged in structural studies of transferrin, the major plasma protein responsible for iron transport, and its specific receptor, the transferrin receptor.
 Transferrin (80 kDa) is a glycoprotein with two homologous lobes.
-Each lobe consists of two domains that form a deep cleft which bind a single Fe (III) ion in conjunction with the concomitant binding of a carbonate ion in a pH dependent manner (Figure 2).
-In collaboration with Dr. Anne B. Mason (Biochemistry) we have begun crystallizing mutants of the N-lobe of human serum transferrin in order to understand the iron uptake and release properties of this protein.
+Each lobe consists of two domains that form a deep cleft which bind a single Fe (III) ion in conjunction with the concomitant binding of a carbonate ion in a pH dependent manner.
+We have been solving structures of single lobes (Figure 3), the entire transferrin molecule, as well as the transferrin/transferrin receptor complex (Figure 4) to understand the complex relationship between structure, pH and iron status (bound/not bound).

 In collaboration with Dr. Robert Hondal (Biochemistry) we have been using structure to explore mechanism in thioredoxin reductases (TR).
 Our structure of Drosophila melanogaster TR allowed us to postulate why mammalian TRs requires selenocysteine but Drosophila TR can utilize cysteine (Figure 5).

 In addition to the on-going structural work in the laboratory, we maintain an active collaboration in the mathematical modeling of coagulation with Kathleen Brummel-Ziedins (Biochemistry), Thomas Orfeo (Biochemistry), and Kenneth Mann (Biochemistry).
 Recent efforts have been directed at extending our “base” model (Figure 6).